DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

     title: salaried teacher training
     text: |-
       <p>
       You can apply for a salaried teacher training course.
-However, these courses are limited in number and very competitive.
+However, places on these courses are limited and very competitive.
       </p>
       <p>
       Before you apply, contact the salaried teacher training provider to check you meet the entry requirements.